|

 - Chemicals, preservatives, additives, mould inhbitors.
 For the same reason that they are not good for us, they are not good for your horse.
 Some preservatives put into feeds are also thyroid inhibitors - so if you have a fat horse, he/she is probably going to get even fatter!
 Mould inhibitors are antimicrobial - i.e they kill microbes - so what happens when they are ingested by the horse?
 They kill off gut flora.

 - Oatfeed and Wheatfeed.
-These are both waste products, and are just the husks of the oat or wheat kernels that have been ground up.
+These are both waste by products, and are just the husks of the oat or wheat kernels that have been ground up.
 The husk contains the highest concentration of chemicals, as this is where the chemical sits when the crop is sprayed.

 - Sugarbeet.
 Though crop companies have tried in the past, this crop just cannot be grown organically and is decimated by pests.
-It is sprayed with chemicals numerous times before harvest
+It is sprayed with chemicals numerous times before harvest.

 Options to feed

-- Non molassed vitamin and mineral licks are a good option to put in the field or paddock, allowing the horse to ''self medicate''
+- Non molassed vitamin and mineral licks are a good option to put in the field or paddock, allowing the horse to ''self medicate'' - have a look at the Redmond Rock Lick and Himalayan salt lick.

 As part of your trim and consultation I will give you specific recommendations and advice on what is helpful options to feed your horse - so we can work WITH him in recovering his beautiful healthy feet - not against!